mickymacirl/CI-P2-Fruit/README.md

 Below are the steps required:

-1. In GitHub, navigate to your username.github.io repository and click Settings.
+1. In **GitHub**, navigate to your username.github.io repository and click Settings.
-2. Within Settings, navigate to the Source section within the GitHub Pages section.
+2. Within Settings, navigate to the Source section within the **GitHub Pages** section.
 From the dropdown menu, select master branch and then click Save.

 ## Deploying New Changes